 How to perfectly roast mushrooms

 Roasting mushrooms is the easiest way to perfectly cook mushrooms every time.
-Preheat your oven to 400 degrees and simply toss the sliced mushrooms in a bowl with some olive oil, garlic, chopped shallot, kosher salt, freshly ground pepper and thyme sprigs.
+Preheat your oven to 400° F and simply toss the sliced mushrooms in a bowl with some olive oil, minced garlic, chopped shallot, kosher salt, freshly ground pepper and thyme sprigs.
 Transfer the mushrooms to a parchment-lined baking sheet and roast in the oven for about 25 to 30 minutes, or until they are golden brown and cooked through.
 Top with fresh herbs, parmesan cheese and a sprinkle of sherry vinegar if you wish.

 What to pair with roasted mushrooms